 Diversion Incentive Act.
 At that time the agency was called the Community Corrections Program.
-The agency procommunity supervision and vided treatment to non-violent felony fenders as an alternative to jail or prison.
-The success of this Prince William County pilot directly contributed to the flourishing of Department of Corrections sponsored Community Diprograms throughversion Incentive out the Commonwealth during the eighties.
-In 1989, the Community
+The agency provided community supervision and treatment to non-violent felony offenders as an alternative to jail or prison.
+The success of this Prince William County pilot directly contributed to the flourishing of Department of Corrections sponsored Community Diversion Incentive programs throughout the Commonwealth during the eighties.
+In 1989, the

-Corrections Program obtained an additional grant from the Department of Criminal Justice Services to establish a program for pretrial supervision.
+Community Corrections Program obtained an additional grant from the Department of Criminal Justice Services to establish a program for pretrial supervision.
 The Community Corrections Program was discontinued as part of the statewide sentencing reform in the mid-nineties and was replaced by the current Local Offenders Program which provides similar services (for shorter terms) to both misdemeanor and felony offenders.
 In 1995, the Prince William County Community Corrections Program was restructured as the Office of Criminal Justice Services.